 Medication Side Effects

-- Anxiety: An anxiety disorder may result in insomnia due to continuous feelings of overwhelm, fear, or worry.
+- Anxiety: Those with ADHD and anxiety may experience continuous feelings of overwhelm, fear, or worry.
+These endless thoughts can increase the likelihood of insomnia.

 - Poor nutrition habits: Poor nutrition can result in increased levels of cortisol, resulting in anxiety and insomnia.